The new General Data Protection Regulation (GDPR) regulations go into effect May 25, 2018… and the penalties for non-compliance are steep.

 The new regulations include all types of data you may collect or process in your business, from first names and email addresses to obvious things like credit card numbers.

-Some of the more common data processed when selling online courses or memberships includes:
+Some of the more common data processed when selling online courses or selling memberships includes:

 - Email address